 10. Look through your child’s eyes.
 Get down on your knees so you can see what they see.
 What would you do if you were them?
 Some of the risks you can do something about immediately, others it is important to be aware of so you can keep a watchful eye as your child grows and becomes more mobile.

 More about Mini First Aid

-Mum of six, (including 2 sets of twins!)
-Kate Ball established Mini First Aid in January 2014, offering quality baby and child first aid and family safety classes to parents and carers.
+Mum of six, (including 2 sets of twins) Kate Ball established Mini First Aid in January 2014, offering quality baby and child first aid and family safety classes to parents and carers.
 Mini First Aid now trains over 1000 families each week across our 70+ UK franchises.
-Our multi-award winning Zoom classes are delivered in a relaxed and comfortable style and give participants the confidence to know what actions to take if faced with a medical emergency.
-Kate, husband Matt and 4 of their children (including twins Emily and Olivia!) appeared on the terrifying Dragons’ Den in 2021, securing investment from Sara Davies MBE.
-Mini First Aid are members of the First Aid Industry Body and Association of First Aiders.
-Mini First Aid are also delighted to have our courses accredited by The CPD standards agency.
+The multi-award-winning Zoom classes are delivered in a relaxed and comfortable style and give participants the confidence to know what actions to take if faced with a medical emergency.
+Kate, husband Matt and four of their children (including twins Emily and Olivia) appeared on the terrifying Dragons’ Den in 2021, securing investment from Sara Davies MBE.
+Mini First Aid is a member of the First Aid Industry Body and Association of First Aiders.
+Mini First Aid is delighted to have its courses accredited by The CPD standards agency.